-You won’t find THIS rice pilaf in Athens or Mykonos, because it is made with cauliflower.
+You won’t find THIS rice pilaf in Athens or Mykonos!
+That’s because it is made with cauliflower.
 A healthy alternative to potatoes or rice, no one will guess it is low-carb, grain-free, and Paleo.
 In fact one of my guests asked if I used Basmati rice!
 Easy to make in 15 minutes or less, cauliflower is an anti-inflammatory, cancer-fighting

 Inspired by Pesto alla Genovese, this easy pesto tastes just like the authentic Italian.
 It’s even better, because it’s perfect for alternative diets.
 A snap to make in a food processor, no one will guess it’s Paleo, Vegan, free of common allergens like dairy, cheese, and GMO’s.
 It tastes wonderful on Zoodles, salads,

 A fantastic weekend or company breakfast, Baked Logger’s hash is comfort food for me.
 Super nutritious, this Paleo version is made with sweet potatoes, eggs, organic ham, mushrooms, and an entire bunch of kale.
 Then you pour the egg filling on top and bake like a crustless quiche.
 I used morel and shiitake mushrooms,